 Why have summer and fall come to mean fire and danger for our families?
-The Cal Fire Map gets more drastic every year, with 9,000 wildfires burning 1.2 million acres in a single “fire season”.
+The Cal Fire Map gets more drastic every year, with 4 million acres burning in a single 2020 “fire season”.
 If we haven’t already lost loved ones or homes to runaway fires, chances are good, we know someone who has, and the deaths of heroic firefighters are a statewide tragedy that’s hard to bear.

 As we anxiously pack “go bags” in the event of an emergency evacuation, as we hide indoors from toxic, smoky skies, and fear for ourselves and our families, we’re asking, “Doesn’t anyone know how to stop this?”